How to Protect Sensitive Data & Maintain Client Trust in Financial Services Industry

 Protects sensitive information.
 We understand that data is a key asset that is highly sought after by cybercriminals.
 To ensure that your critical information remains safe, we implement layered email authentication standards and protocols - assuring that every email our customers receive is from who it says it’s from - not some malicious actor claiming to be the sender in an attempt to compromise sensitive information and credentials.
 Our complete, end-to-end email vigilance safeguards against data loss, tampering and theft.

 Fortifies cloud email against credential phishing and account takeovers.
-Microsoft and Google are great at doing email - but not so great at email security.
-We provide critical additional layers of security in Office 365, G Suite and other vulnerable cloud platforms, seamlessly integrating with all existing platforms and effectively complementing these platforms’ insufficient default protection.
+Microsoft and Google are great at providing email services - but not so great at securing them.
+The built-in cloud email protection that these tech giants provide is static, single-layered and lacks preventitive measures to anticipate and block zero-day attacks.
+Despite existing email protection, 40% of Office 365 users have had their credentials stolen in a phishing attack.
+We provide critical additional layers of security in Office 365, Google Workspace and other vulnerable cloud platforms, seamlessly integrating with all existing platforms and effectively complementing insufficient default protection.

 Guardian Digital has become a valued partner of Commerce Bank due to their depth of security and continued dedication in assisting us to protect our critical business communications.

 - Jill Brungardt, Information Security Consultant, Commerce Bank